Controlled vocabulary: Types used in libraries

 The terms are chosen and organized by trained professionals (including librarians and information scientists) who possess expertise in the subject area.
 Controlled vocabulary terms can accurately describe what a given document is actually about, even if the terms themselves do not occur within the document's text.
-Well known subject heading systems include the Library of Congress system, the U S NIH National Library of Medicine Medical Subject Headings (MeSH) and Sears.
+Well known subject heading systems include the Library of Congress system, Medical Subject Headings (MeSH) created by the United States National Library of Medicine, and Sears.
 Well known thesauri include the Art and Architecture Thesaurus and the ERIC Thesaurus.

-Choosing preferred terms to be used is a tricky business, besides the areas already considered above, the designer has to consider the specificity of the term chosen, whether to use direct entry, inter consistency and stability of the language.
+When selecting terms for a controlled vocabulary, the designer has to consider the specificity of the term chosen, whether to use direct entry, inter consistency and stability of the language.

 Lastly the amount of pre-coordination (in which case the degree of enumeration versus synthesis becomes an issue) and post-coordination in the system is another important issue.
 Controlled vocabulary elements (terms/phrases) employed as tags, to aid in the content identification process of documents, or other information system entities (e.g. DBMS, Web Services) qualifies as metadata.